Timofei-Benko/rs-school-nodejs/nest-app/README.md

 ```
 git clone {repository URL} -b {branch_name}
 ```
+---

-(before running anything of the below, make sure you are in nest-app folder!)
+(before running any of the below described commands, make sure you are in the nest-app directory!)

 ## Installing NPM modules